mattermost/docs/source/administration/config-settings.rst

 Disable Database Search
 ^^^^^^^^^^^^^^^^^^^^^^^
 **True:** Disables the use of the database to perform searches.
 Should only be used when other `search engines  <https://mattermost.com/pl/default-search-engine>`_ are configured.
+If this setting is set to ``true`` and another search engine is not configured, it will result in empty search results.

 **False:** Database search is not disabled.